telatin/cleanup/README.md

 ### Host database

+A custom database with masked/filtered Human genome, PhiX and Sars-Cov-2 is [available from Zenodo](https://zenodo.org/record/7044072).

-The Human database can be downloaded as follows (RefSeq version of GRCh38.p13):
+Alternatively, a plain Human database can be downloaded as follows (RefSeq version of GRCh38.p13):

 ```bash
 curl -L -o kraken2_human_db.tar.gz https://ndownloader.figshare.com/files/23567780